PlanetNLP

 Many people turn up on the big practitioner courses, hoping to 'get fixed'.
 Personally, I think this is the wrong attitude to take to a practitioner training, but most people do leave a good practitioner course with lots of new skills, as well as a shift in their outlook.

-If you want to know more about the difference between the certification levels, please read my article within the Choosing a Practitioner' Section, "What do the different titles mean?".
+If you want to know more about the difference between the certification levels, please read my article within the NLP Practitioner FAQ - Choosing a Practitioner' Section, "What do the different titles mean?".

 Thirdly, many NLP training companies are taking the contents of the practitioner course and adapting them into a more business orientated package.